krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - There's no native rotation of keys with Parameter Store.

 ### AWS Config <a id="AWSConfig"></a>

+AWS Config provides a detailed view of the configuration of AWS resources in your AWS account.
+This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time.

+AWS Config provides AWS-managed rules, which are predefined, customizable rules that AWS Config uses to evaluate whether your AWS resources comply with common best practices.
+You can leverage an AWS Config managed rule to check if any ACM certificates in your account are marked for expiration within the specified number of days.
+Certificates provided by ACM are automatically renewed.
+ACM does not automatically renew the certificates that you import.
+The rule is NON_COMPLIANT if your certificates are about to expire.

 - evaluates your resource configurations for desired settings.
 - gives you a snapshot of the current configurations of resources that are associated with your account.